Office software

 Figure 2

-1 Openoffice
+1 OpenOffice

 Apache OpenOffice is one scion of a very long and complicated intellectual property lineage.
 LibreOffice is another.
-They are both… excessively slavish in their attempts to be recreate all the most depressing parts of the MS Word experience, including being large and slow.
+They are both… excessively slavish in their attempts to recreate all the most depressing parts of the MS Word experience, including being large and slow.

 2 FreeOffice